Pablo Casals: International career

-Back in Paris, Casals organized a trio with the pianist Alfred Cortot and the violinist Jacques Thibaud; they played concerts and made recordings until 1937.
+Back in Paris, Casals organized a trio with the pianist Alfred Cortot and the violinist Jacques Thibaud; they played concerts from 1906 to 1933, and made recordings from 1926 to 1929.
 Casals also became interested in conducting, and in 1919 he organized, in Barcelona, the Pau Casals Orchestra and led its first concert on 13 October 1920.
-With the outbreak of the Spanish Civil War in 1936, the Orquesta Pau Casals ceased its activities.
+With the outbreak of the Spanish Civil War in 1936, the Orquestra Pau Casals ceased its activities.

 Casals was an ardent supporter of the Spanish Republican government, and after its defeat vowed not to return to Spain until democracy was restored.
-Casals performed at the Gran Teatre del Liceu on 19 October 1938, possibly his last performance in Spain during his exile.
+Casals performed at the Gran Teatre del Liceu on 19 October 1938, possibly his last performance in Spain before his exile.

-In the last weeks of 1936, he stayed in Prades, a small village in France near the Spanish border, where Casals would settle in 1939, in Pyrénées-Orientales, a historically Catalan region.
+In the last weeks of 1936, he stayed in Prades, a small village in France near the Spanish border, where Casals would settle in 1939, in Pyrénées-Orientales, an historically Catalan region.
 Between 1939 and 1942 he made sporadic appearances as a cellist in the unoccupied zone of southern France and in Switzerland.
 He was mocked by the Francoist press, which wrote articles deriding him as "a donkey", and was fined one million pesetas for his political views.
 So fierce was his opposition to Francoist Spain that he refused to appear in countries that recognized the Spanish government.
 He made a notable exception when he took part in a concert of chamber music in the White House on 13 November 1961, at the invitation of President John F. Kennedy, whom he admired.
 On 6 December 1963, Casals was awarded the U.S. Presidential Medal of Freedom.

 Throughout most of his professional career, he played on a cello that was labeled and attributed to "Carlo Tononi ...
 1733" but after he had been playing it for 50 years it was discovered to have been created by the Venetian luthier Matteo Goffriller around 1700.
 Casals acquired it in 1913.
 He also played another cello by Goffriller dated 1710, and a Tononi from 1730.